 Finally, when a zipper fails on a tent or backpack that doesn’t mean the product is dead.
-You can replace the slider and keep using it.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+You can replace the slider and keep using it.SectionHiker is reader-supported.
+We independently research, test, and rate the best products.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 On an extended desert trip, I brought a little travel toothbrush to clean the coils of my tent zipper.
 A few years later, I found that nice little travel toothbrush in my gear box and forgot what it had been used for, so I packed it to clean my teeth.
 The bits of sand that were worked down into the bristles were invisible to me when I put the toothpaste on, but as soon as I started brushing—yuck!
 I’ll label that toothbrush with a piece of tape that clearly reads SAND from now on.